Do you want twelve investing tips that will set you up for success, faster and more effectively than if you just try to go it alone?

 The returns may be small to start out in terms of dollars, but you have to get these small returns to be able to achieve the large numbers in the future.

-Remember the biggest trees all started from a seed.
+Remember the biggest trees all started from seeds.

 Start today, no procrastination allowed…